Matt Cardle: 2011–2013: Letters and The Fire

-2012–2013: New record label and The Fire

 On 20 May 2012, Cardle announced on Twitter that he had parted ways with Columbia Records.
 In October 2012, Cardle explained he left Sony through his own choice because he wasn't a priority.
 "I would just have been left to get on with it while One Direction ruled the planet.
 Which is brilliant for them – I'm so proud of them – but I needed to be a bit selfish.
 I asked Sony to let me go and they said okay."
 Later, in October 2013 he stated another reason for leaving was because of the lack of control he had with decisions such as "Run for Your Life" being released as his first single instead of "Starlight" which he'd written and preferred.

 On 9 September 2012, So What Recordings, part of the Silva Screen Music Group, announced that Cardle's second album, The Fire would be released on 29 October 2012 on their label.
 On 11 September 2012, the lead single, "It's Only Love" was released online on Cardle's YouTube channel as an audio only video.
 The video for the song was premiered on 3 October.
 Even though the song was promoted as being the lead single, it was not released as a standalone product and was only made available to buy at the same time as the album, and therefore it did not enter the singles chart.
-The Fire debuted at number 8 in the UK album chart, giving Cardle his second top 10 album.
+The Fire debuted at number eight in the UK Albums Chart, giving Cardle his second top 10 album.
 He said the album is more like what he did before The X Factor than Letters, and feels more honest.
 "I'm getting closer to myself, and getting back to what I do and what I've always done."
 A second single, "Anyone Else" was released on 31 December 2012.
 On 10 December 2012 an Unplugged Tour was announced on Cardle's website.
 Tickets went on general sale on 12 December with some dates selling out on the first day.
 The tour ran through April and May 2013 over the UK and Ireland.